 There are several ways to raise funds to support the Centre, such as membership dues to be collected from the ECO countries, international calls for proposals, and opportunities offered by spontaneous developers and donors.
 These ways are discussed briefly below.
-Subsection 4.5 further down looks at how some development partners who may also contribute funding.
+Subsection Erreur!
+Source du renvoi introuvable. further down looks at how some development partners who may also contribute funding.

-4.4.1 ECO Membership Contributions
+4.4.1 ECO Membership Contributions and Self-Financing Options